cscorley/Kaleidoscope/README.md

 );
 ```

-In this example nothing is actually evaluated (the assertion returns the constant `true`).
+The lambda function in this example actually doesn't evaluate
+any specific condition (the assertion returns the constant `true`).
-But it is probably easy to see what could be done.
-The lambda function
+But you are free to return the result of any complex test instead.

+In general the lambda function
 passed to the `CustomKeyboardReportAssertion` has a predefined signature
 `bool(const KeyboardReport &kr)`.
-In the examples it uses `[&]` to capture
+In the above examples it uses `[&]` to capture
 all context variables by reference.
-This includes the driver object that
+This also includes the driver object from
+the surrounding context that
 is used to generate additional log output.

-There's also a assertion class `CustomAssertion` that can be used
-for cycle assertions, e.g.
+Use the assertion class `CustomAssertion` for custom cycle assertions as e.g.

 ```cpp
 driver.queuedCycleAssertions().add(